ColtenEmpey/ColtenEmpey/README.md

 ### Hi there 👋
-- 🔭 I’m currently creating a database and API calls for my internship at QRTagIt.
+- 🔭 I’m currently Working part time as a full stack web developer at QRTagIt and WetX.
 - 🌱 I’m currently learning a lot about blockchain technologies.
-- 💬 Ask me about how the future of blockchain application or cryptocurrencies.
+- 💬 Ask me about the future of blockchain application or cryptocurrencies.
 - 📖 My favorite book is "Extreme Ownership" -Jocko Willink and Leif Babin